-The newest restaurant in town is the delicious Cock and Bowl bistro on Poplar Alley.
-The patio outside the restaurant is the best place in town to enjoy a fine Belgian beer and a tasty meal.
+The patio outside Cock & Bowl is the best place in town to enjoy a fine Belgian beer and a tasty meal.
 The fare is distinctly European and the mussels (served with your choice of six delicious broths) are the signature dish.

 The proprietors, Michael & Jacquie, are very energetic and definitely give the restaurant soul.
 And, yes, they will serve you a Belgium waffle topped with all of the good stuff for dinner.
 For more information, check out their lively and entertaining Facebook page.

 Occoquan Inn / Virginia Grill - (703) 491-1888